Ingredients & Allergens

-All of Ginger's Gluten Free Cupcakes LLC confections are home-baked with love, and a passionate dedication to providing the most amazing confections that are free of all sources of gluten (as well as all wheat and oat proteins- for example, I do NOT use caputo gluten free flour or oat products.
-More information about caputo gluten free flour below) .
+All of Ginger's Gluten Free Cupcakes LLC confections are home-baked with love, and a passionate dedication to providing the most amazing confections that are free of all sources of gluten (as well as all wheat and oat ingredients- for example, I do NOT use Fiorglut gluten free flour/deglutenized wheat starch or oat products.
+More information about Fiorglut gluten free flour below) .

 I take great care to create high-quality baked goods that are free of gluten cross-contamination, understanding the importance with my own health.
 All smallwares are dedicated for use with only gluten-free foods, and no gluten-containing flours or baking mixes are in our home.
 I employ a strict gluten-free preparation protocol from start to finish, from ingredient selection, to preparation, to packaging.